 Welcome to the Department of Geosciences at Georgia State University!
 The Department of Geosciences is a multi-disciplinary unit in the College of Arts and Sciences, which is the largest college in the university.
 Faculty members and students in the department draw from the disciplines of geography, geology, and water science to address a range of environmental and social problems.
 The primary aim of the graduate program is to provide you with advanced training in scientific inquiry and knowledge production and to hone your analytical, communication, and problem-solving skills.
 In addition, we hope to assist you in developing the ability to examine scientific problems along with the technical expertise to ask and answer research questions from a range of disciplinary perspectives.
 We prepare our students for continued study in academia (thesis track) and also for careers in a range of fields, from environmental consulting to field geology to urban planning (capstone track).

 The department offers an M.S. in Geosciences, and students choose a concentration in Geography, Geology, or Water Science.
 M.S. students pursue either the research-intensive thesis track or the capstone track, described in more detail below.
-In addition, the department offers a post-graduate Professional Certificate in Geographic Information Systems (GIS), which can complement the M.S. degree in Geosciences and other fields and/or stand alone as a career-enhancing certificate (provide a link to the description of this program).
-The department also offers a Ph.D. in Chemistry with a concentration in geology (provide a link to a description of this degree).
+In addition, the department offers a post-graduate Professional Certificate in Geographic Information Systems (GIS), which can complement the M.S. degree in Geosciences and other fields and/or stand alone as a career-enhancing certificate.
+The department also offers a Ph.D. in Chemistry with a concentration in geology.
 The policies and practices outlined here expand those found in the University’s Graduate Catalog.
 Be sure you familiarize yourself with the requirements of the university, the college, and the department.

 Entering a graduate program is a commitment.
 Not only is it a commitment by faculty and staff members to you, but it is a commitment of your time and energy and resources to your coursework, to your assistantship (if relevant), to your thesis or capstone project, and to ethical conduct in your scientific discipline.